 After setting the warmth, you might also want to tweak the color saturation to make the colors slightly more (or less) vibrant.

 Many people start off their editing process by using preset filters.
 But I think it’s best to make your basic adjustments using some of the tools we’ve looked at so far, and then apply a filter to add a particular mood to your photo if necessary.

 So what exactly is a filter?
 A filter is simply a set of adjustments bundled into a preset that you can apply with a single tap.
 You could create the same effect using individual adjustments, but a filter offers a quicker and more convenient method.

-So if you’re going to use filters, make sure you use an app that allows you to adjust the filter strength.
-Snapseed, PhotoToaster and VSCO Cam all offer a great selection of adjustable filters.
+So if you’re going to use filters, make sure you use one of the best photo filter apps available.
+Snapseed, PhotoToaster and VSCO offer a great selection of adjustable filters.

 Once you’ve selected the filter that you like, simply use the available slider to adjust the intensity of the effect.
 The idea is to enhance the mood of your photo without ruining the quality of the image.

 Applying a vignette allows you to darken the edges of your photo, and it can be quite an effective technique when used in the right way.

 By darkening the edges of the frame, the viewer’s eye will be automatically drawn to the brighter part of the image in the centre.
 So if this is the area you want the viewer to focus on, applying a vignette can work really well.

 A lot of editing apps include a vignette tool, but the one in Snapseed is particularly good as it lets you customize the inner and outer brightness.